Preposition – “In”

 He was born at a small town in Canada.

-They are traveling at a remote village in Brazil.
+They are travelling at a remote village in Brazil.

 She studied abroad at a university in Australia.